sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='asynchronous-record-contact-no-direct-presentation'>Asynchronously Record Subject Contact without Direct Presentation</a>

-This example shows the creation of a contact record asynchronously.
+Here is an example of creating a contact record asynchronously.
 The request parameter is set to "asynchronous=true".
 In the response, the input request is sent back with the ID field assigned a value.
-The response's Location header provides the record's URL for retrieving it.
+The response's location header provides the record's URL for retrieving it.
 The response cannot provide an ETag header because the record has not been saved yet.

 **Request**
 ```